python-can-define-radio/sdr-course/classroom_activities/Ch02_Basics/010-Transmit-and-Receive-Pure-Sine.md

 1. Modify your receiver to have slidable IF and BB gains.
 Use proper start, stop, step from [the HackRF docs](https://hackrf.readthedocs.io/).
 2. In the Signal Source, there's an option for the Waveform.
 Experiment with the different waveforms.
 3. You'll notice the receiver has a spike in the center of the received spectrum.
 This is called the "DC Spike" -- it is produced by the Hack RF.
 We often choose to tune to a frequency slightly offset from our desired frequency to avoid interference caused by this spike.
-4. You may or may not see a difference between the transmitted frequency and the received frequency.
-This is due to variations in equipment.